OttoHung/docker.tutorials/README.md

 docker build --build-context greetingService=workspaces/greeting
 ```

-If the `Dockerfile` is not in the root directory as follows:
+If the `Dockerfile` is not in the same directory as the context
+directory as follows:
 ```bash
 .
 +-- dockerfile